 Pastor Tim Molter has always had a heart for the next generation.
 He recognizes they are the future of the church.
 In the past, we have had such great examples and teachers as Charles H. Spurgeon, Charles Finney, Dwight L. Moody, Alan Redpath, Billy Graham, Chuck Smith and the list goes on and on.

 As we look forward, who will continue on in the tradition of these great people of faith?
 Who will go out with the Gospel of Jesus Christ, as Hudson Taylor did in 1853, when he left England for China?

-All of these men had one thing in common; their great love and faith in Jesus Christ.
-They were men who knew God and knew His Word.
+All of them had one thing in common; their great love and faith in Jesus Christ.
+They knew God and knew His Word.
 When faced with adversity, they clung to the promises in His Word.
 They were not discouraged by circumstances.
 As we look at the events going on around the world today, we see the tremendous need for men and women who know God’s Word and have a heart to share it with the unsaved.

 These 10 values are very important for our Leadership Team, and the future servant leaders God desires for His Church.

 Not by might, nor by power, but by my Spirit, says the LORD (Zechariah 4:6)

 - Our responsibility is simply to seek the Lord, rely on His Spirit, and obey Him.
 Being born-again we continue to trust God’s calling and empowerment for ministry.
 We are never too busy for a close relationship with Jesus because He is our goal and the Lord alone sustains us.

 Sing to the Lord a new song; sing to the Lord, all the earth.
 Sing to the Lord, praise his name; proclaim his salvation day after day.
 (Psalm 96:1-2)